Parent and child experiences talking about donor conception

 Research Question: How do families with donor-conceived children talk about their origins with them and how to parents and children experience this storytelling?

-Design: This qualitative study captured family conversations about conception origins in their real-life settings.
-Families recorded their own origin conversations at home using audio recordings on mobile phones.
+Design: Descriptive exploratory qualitative study using a naturalistic approach.
+The researcher asked families to record origin-story conversations with their children in their own homes, without the researcher present, at a time of the family’s choosing.
 Parents then conducted brief semi-structured interviews with their children immediately after the origin conversation, asking five questions about the child’s emotional experience and favorite/least favorite parts of the story.
 The researcher next conducted semi-structured interviews with parents exploring context (who tells, when, frequency, terminology), their emotional experience of telling the story, and reflection on the recorded conversation through audio feedback.
 Data collection occurred between late 2024 and early 2025.

 Key Findings